Spin distribution of fission fragments involving bending and wriggling modes: CONSTRUCTION OF SPIN DISTRIBUTIONS OF PRIMARY FISSION FRAGMENTS

+where $I_H$ and $I_L$ are the moments of inertia of the heavy and light fragment, respectively.
+Like the alternative definition~\eqref{eq:3}, expression~\eqref{eq:4} presupposes that both fragments are well defined; for extremely asymmetric splits, where one fragment becomes very light, the bending mode itself loses its physical meaning and these reduced-moment-of-inertia expressions are no longer reliable.
+We therefore restrict the analysis to the mass range covered by the experiment~\cite{wilson2021}, in which both definitions yield comparable values.

-The results of the estimation of the moments of inertia of the vibrational and bending modes calculated according to~\Cref{eq:2,eq:4} for the fission reactions of $\rm ^{232}Th(n, \, f)$ and $\rm ^{238}U(n, \, f)$ as well as $\rm ^{252}Cf (sf)$ are given in~\Cref{tab:t1,tab:t2,tab:t3}.
+The results of the estimation of the moments of inertia of the wriggling and bending modes calculated according to~\Cref{eq:2,eq:4} for the fission reactions of $\rm ^{232}Th(n, \, f)$ and $\rm ^{238}U(n, \, f)$ as well as $\rm ^{252}Cf (sf)$ are given in~\Cref{tab:t1,tab:t2,tab:t3}.

+The deformation parameters $\beta_{2_i}$ that enter these moments of inertia are large, and for the near-magic fragments (such as the Sn isotopes) they exceed the equilibrium ground-state values.
+This requires comment, because the classic scission-point treatment of Ref.~\cite{wilkins1976}, which includes deformed-shell effects, yields essentially spherical equilibrium shapes for nuclei around mass $130$ owing to the $Z=50$ and $N=82$ shell closures.
+The resolution is that the $\beta_{2_i}$ used here are not equilibrium shapes but the non-equilibrium deformations of the pre-fragments frozen in at scission.
+Within the cold-scission postulate the available energy of the dividing system is stored as collective deformation rather than as heat; after scission this deformation energy is released and drives the de-excitation of the fragments through neutron and $\gamma$ emission.
+The scission deformations are therefore physically tied to, and can be cross-checked against, the measured prompt-neutron yields.
+The full procedure is given in~\cite{lyubashevsky2025}; we summarize it here.